minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 This allows us to filter on this subject under the Sanity `Lokalize` menu item.
 Making it a little easier for an editor to lookup a specific key in the menu.

-So, `yarn lokalize:export` simply retrieves all of the `lokalizeText` documents, replaces their ids in the root part of the path and unflattens this list of paths into a JSON file.
+So, `yarn lokalize:import` simply retrieves all of the `lokalizeText` documents, replaces their ids in the root part of the path and unflattens this list of paths into a JSON file.
 (The Dutch texts are serialized as **nl_export.json**, the English as **en_export.json**).
 `yarn lokalize:apply-json-edits` does the exact opposite, it takes the **nl_export.json** file, flattens the file into an array of paths and saves those to Sanity.
 Obviously there is a bunch of logic involved that checks if a path is new or existing, but for those